Qashqai Freedom Path Party: Party activities

 The party's activities, like those of other parties and organizations opposed to the Islamic Republic, are banned in Iran.

-The party's field activities in Iran mostly include youth slogan-writing in Qashqai-populated cities and virtual activities.
+Its field activities in Iran mostly include youth slogan-writing in Qashqai-populated cities and virtual activities.

 Most of the party's activities are abroad, such as appearing on various television and satellite networks opposed to the Islamic Republic, as well as defending the rights of the Qashqai people and expressing their demands, problems, and discrimination at the United Nations.

-So far, the Qashqai Party has participated in several gatherings and demonstrations in Europe, such as the Brussels gathering on March 25, 2023, and the Berlin Justice and Freedom League meeting march on May 20, 2023.
+The Qashqai Party has participated in several gatherings and demonstrations in Europe, such as the Brussels gathering on March 25, 2023, and the Berlin Justice and Freedom League meeting march on May 20, 2023.

 Uprising 2022

 The party supported the nationwide protests and from the very beginning issued statements and calls for the Qashqai people to join the protests and invited Qashqais to join the protests.

-On November 20, Ruhollah Moradi Qashqai, the party's Secretary General, was invited to the Iran International network for a video link during the funeral of Sajjad Ghaemi Bahman Biglo, one of the Qashqai victims of the protests in Shiraz that led to the revolutionary uprising.
-He also appeared on other networks such as Reaction TV, Kalameh, and...
+On November 20, Ruhollah Moradi Qashqai, the party's secretary general, was invited to the Iran International network for a video link during the funeral of Sajjad Ghaemi Bahman Biglo, one of the Qashqai victims of the protests in Shiraz that led to the revolutionary uprising.
+He also appeared on other networks such as Reaction TV and Kalameh.